HuanYin94/map_compression/Readme.md

 * `pics`
 some pictures of results long time ago

-## The purpose of files in each folder for map compression
+## Files in each folder for map compression

 ### prepare folder

 * `prepare poses and scans`
-get the sparser poses for robot stopping cases, distance threshold used for more uniform of poses
+Maltab files, get the sparser poses for robot stopping cases, distance threshold used for more uniform of poses
 __input:__  origin poses or trajectories
 __output:__ uniform poses or trajectories